AustralianCancerDataNetwork/auscatverse/components/orthanc.md

 > Important: Carefully choose an appropriate location to map to `/var/lib/orthanc/db`.
 Keep in mind this is storing imaging data which can grow very large.
 Ideally this will be mapped to a location on a disk which has at least 1TB of disk space available.

-A sample Docker stack defintion to deploy Orthanc is:
+A sample Docker stack definition to deploy Orthanc is:

 ```yaml
 orthanc: